 Can Massage cure Constipation In Cats?

 Massage and acupuncture are ancient Asian healing practices used for humans and pets in Asia.

 Some owners give their cats acupuncture or massages to manage chronic constipation.

-According to the Veterinary Practice News, Swedish massage has been used in the U.S. and Europe since the 19th century.
+According to the Veterinary Practice News, Swedish Massage has been in the U.S. and Europe since the 19th century.

-- It will reduce pain or discomfort your pet is feeling due to constipation,
+- It reduces the pain or discomforts your pet is feeling due to constipation.

-- Increase the frequency of bowel movements.
+- It increases the frequency of bowel movements.